-Law No. 146/2006: Transnational organised crime
+Law No. 146/2006: Transnational organized crime

-- Criminal conspiracy (Article 416 of the Italian Penal Code); - Mafia-type conspiracy (Article 416-bis of the Italian Penal Code); - Criminal conspiracy to smuggle foreign processed tobacco products (Article 291quater of Presidential Decree No. 43/1973); - Conspiracy to engage in illegal trafficking of narcotic drugs or psychotropic substances (Article 74 of Presidential Decree No. 309/1990); - Migrant trafficking (Article 12 of Legislative Decree No. 286/1998); - Inducement to refrain from rendering testimony or render false testimony before judicial authorities (Article 377-bis of the Italian Penal Code); - Complicity after the fact (Article 378 of the Italian Penal Code); - Provisions on clandestine immigration (Article 12, paragraphs 3, 3-bis, 3-ter and 5, of consolidated law as per Legislative Decree No. 286 of 25 July 1998).
+- Criminal conspiracy (Article 416 of the Italian Penal Code); - Mafia-type conspiracy (Article 416-bis of the Italian Penal Code); - Criminal conspiracy to smuggle foreign processed tobacco products (Article 291quater of Presidential Decree No. 43/1973); - Conspiracy to engage in illegal trafficking of narcotic drugs or psychotropic substances (Article 74 of Presidential Decree No. 309/1990); - Inducement to refrain from rendering testimony or render false testimony before judicial authorities (Article 377-bis of the Italian Penal Code); - Complicity after the fact (Article 378 of the Italian Penal Code); - Provisions on clandestine immigration (Article 12, paragraphs 3, 3-bis, 3-ter and 5, of consolidated law as per Legislative Decree No. 286 of 25 July 1998).